 The fascinating idea of AI – a non-human machine that can interact with people is on the rise.
 But the real benefit of this is to reduce HR and operational costs.
 For example, before assigning a customer to a human customer service officer, the system has a chatbot to answer and interact with them.
 Only when the bot cannot figure out the requirement and how to fulfil it do they transfer the customer to a CS.
 With the bot work regardless of time, the business can save a fortune on the cost for a CS team.

 On-premise storage for data management has shown weakness and limitations, hence the IT outsourcing trend in shifting to cloud services.

-Alongside with the current worth of cloud computing reaching the hallmark of $180 billion worldwide is the market growth by 24% of PaaS, SaaS, and IaaS sections.
-In two years’ time, cloud computing service is predicted to soar over $623.3 billion.
+Alongside the current worth of cloud computing reaching the hallmark of $180 billion worldwide is the market growth by 24% of PaaS, SaaS, and IaaS sections.
+In two years’ time, cloud computing service is predicted to soar to over $623.3 billion.

 One of the reasons why cloud computing is on the rise is the better protection of data.
 Moreover, it also ensures faster data operations and the ability to modernize business processes.

 5G wireless technology is meant to deliver higher multi-Gbps peak data speeds, ultra low latency, more reliability, massive network capacity, increased availability, and a more uniform user experience to more users.
 Higher performance and improved efficiency empower new user experiences and connect new industries. – Qualcomm

 With the employment of 5G in almost every aspect of the IT world, it speeds up the adoption of reliability, low latency and larger network capacity.
 Alongside its emerging deployment in major aspects such as medtech or Internet of Things, 5G also plays an important role in the development of AI implementation.